Jackson-wzm/NeMo-Guardrails/docs/getting-started/4-input-rails/README.md

 ## Testing without Input Rails

-To test the bot, provide it with a greeting similar to the following:
+To test the bot, provide it with a greeting 问候 similar to the following:

 ```python
 from nemoguardrails import RailsConfig, LLMRails